Betreuungsrechtsreform 2023: Wissenswertes aus notarieller Sicht

 While there are many good reasons to choose a single-member LLC for your business, there are disadvantages to be aware of as well.

-The first of these is cost.
+One drawback of a single-member LLC over a sole proprietorship is the cost of maintaining business compliance.
 An LLC is subject to state formation fees, as well as ongoing fees such as annual report fees and franchise taxes.

-Before you file the documents to form your LLC, you’ll need to select a registered agent located in the state.
+As you file the documents to form your LLC, you’ll need to select a registered agent.
 This person — which can be a corporate service company — receives legal papers on your behalf, which is specifically beneficial in the case of a lawsuit or legal issue.
 The registered agent’s name and address must be included in the formation document.

 There are additional requirements for a single-member LLC, including, but not limited to the following: